La Luna: A “Bite-Size” Lunar Miracle

 Final Thoughts

-The Qur’an is an endless ocean of knowledge and wisdom as it states itself (Q18:110), so as much as I find these signs of meticulous and masterful design in the Qur'an delightful and increasing our faith in it every day, I am also the first to recognize that this article probably only scratched the surface of the secrets about the mentions of the moon in the Qur’an.
+The Qur’an is an endless ocean of knowledge and wisdom as it states itself (Q18:110), so as much as I find these signs of meticulous and masterful design in the Qur'an delightful and increasing our faith in it every day, I must also admit that this article probably only scratched the surface of the secrets about the mentions of the moon in the Qur’an.

 1. What can the contents of the 27 verses with the mentions of the moon tell us?
 How are they organized?
 Are they in any way linked to each other?
 Furthermore, in 20 of these 27 verses (and of 30 total), the moon is mentioned together with the Sun, the others are not (Corpus link).
 Anything to learn from these?